PavalKS/MNIST-Digit-Classifier-Web-App---StreamLit/README.md

 - Draw digits on a canvas and classify them.
 - Visualize training statistics, including epoch, training loss, validation accuracy, validation loss, and duration.
 - Learn how the neural network works and is trained.
+- Customise parameters (Number of training images, Activation Function, Number of hidden neurons, Usage of Dropout, Learning Rate, Optimizer) to see how the accuracy changes

 ## Installation